emilienschultz/activetigger/docs/quickstart.md

 # ActiveTigger Quickstart

-This is how to get started with your annotation project with ActiveTigger.
+This is how to get started with your annotation project using ActiveTigger.

 ActiveTigger is a tool that will be useful if you want to: